Kenneth L. Reusser: Vietnam

 During the war Reusser served as commanding officer of Marine Aircraft Group 16.
 While leading a rescue mission, his Huey was shot down.
 He needed skin grafts over 35 percent of his body.

 Retirement

 After retiring as a colonel from the Marine Corps, Reusser resided in Milwaukie, Oregon.
 He worked for Lockheed Aircraft and the Piasecki Helicopter Corp. and was active in veterans' groups.
 Reusser died on June 20, 2009.
-He is survived by his first wife, Patricia, and his second wife, Gertrude; and sons, Richard C. and Kenneth L. Jr., and was preceded in death by his daughter Patty Jo.
+He was survived by his first wife, Patricia, and his second wife, Gertrude; and sons, Richard C. and Kenneth L. Jr., and was preceded in death by his daughter Patty Jo.

 Military decorations and awards

 Reusser received the Navy Cross, the Navy and Marine Corps second highest military award, Twice.